 We were at the back of the hall, both of us, huddled up, our backs against the wall.
 Her coat smelt faintly of the secret cigarette she’d smoked before she came in.

-I will be continuing my 1 Peter Fiction series next week, but for today I am over at Preston Yancey’s fine abode, guest posting on a series called ‘an everlasting meal and a moveable feast’.
-Today I am sharing about a time that is still a little vulnerable for me: the week after I gave […]
+I am over at Preston Yancey’s fine abode, guest posting on a series called ‘an everlasting meal and a moveable feast’.
+Today I am sharing about a time that is still a little vulnerable for me: the week after I gave birth in hospital.
+I’d love it if you could hop on over with me […]

 “I know the story I am supposed to tell.
 I am suppose to tell the story of my miraculous healing…” Not many people know that I have a story of miraculous healing.
 I am VERY excited to be telling my story in Prodigal today – both of my miraculous healing and my not being healed. […]